MISS DON’T TOUCH ME

+Now in an omnibus complete large format hardcover edition.
 Paris in the thirties.
 The ‘Butcher of the Dances’ is on the prowl for young loose women.
 Blanche works as a maid along with the only family she knows, her sister, fun-loving Agatha.
 Suddenly, Blanche loses her to what she saw was murder but others only write off as suicide.
 She decides to take matters into her own hands.
 In her pursuit, she ends up hired into a luxury house of call-girls.
 She even becomes quite good at certain lascivious practices while still remaining a virgin!
 But she also doesn’t lose sight of her goal: find the Butcher.

 A suspenseful spicy tale as only the French could so lightly get away with, yet deceptive in its depth and realism.
-By the artist of Dungeon Early Years.

 "Would make a heck of a movie.
 Hubert's writing is first-rate, Kerascoet's storytelling and character designs are vibrant, and the overall look of the book is delightful.
 That's why Miss Don't Touch Me earns the full five out five Tonys."

 “A more orthodox piquancy infuses Miss Don’t Touch Me, a charming, Gallic twist on the murder mystery… and anything but prudish.” -Carlo Wolff, Boston Globe